XPS Pensions Group (LON:XPS) Trading 11.1% Higher – Should You Buy?

-Several research analysts have recently issued reports on the company.
-Canaccord Genuity Group reaffirmed a “buy” rating and set a GBX 401 ($5.05) price objective on shares of XPS Pensions Group in a research report on Thursday, November 21st.
-Shore Capital reaffirmed a “hold” rating on shares of XPS Pensions Group in a research report on Thursday, November 21st.
-Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and set a GBX 435 ($5.48) price objective on shares of XPS Pensions Group in a research report on Friday, November 22nd.
-One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat.com, XPS Pensions Group has an average rating of “Moderate Buy” and an average price target of GBX 356.50 ($4.49).
+XPS has been the topic of several analyst reports.
+Shore Capital reiterated a “hold” rating on shares of XPS Pensions Group in a report on Thursday, November 21st.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and issued a GBX 435 ($5.48) price objective on shares of XPS Pensions Group in a research report on Friday, November 22nd.
+Finally, Canaccord Genuity Group reissued a “buy” rating and issued a GBX 401 ($5.05) price objective on shares of XPS Pensions Group in a research report on Thursday, November 21st.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 356.50 ($4.49).

-XPS Pensions Group (LON:XPS – Get Free Report) last released its quarterly earnings results on Thursday, November 21st.
+XPS Pensions Group (LON:XPS – Get Free Report) last announced its quarterly earnings results on Thursday, November 21st.
 The company reported GBX 9.40 ($0.12) earnings per share for the quarter.
-XPS Pensions Group had a return on equity of 156.24% and a net margin of 128.13%.
+XPS Pensions Group had a net margin of 128.13% and a return on equity of 156.24%.

 XPS Pensions Group Cuts Dividend

-The firm also recently declared a dividend, which was paid on Friday, February 7th.
-Shareholders of record on Thursday, January 9th were paid a dividend of GBX 3.70 ($0.05) per share.
+The company also recently disclosed a dividend, which was paid on Friday, February 7th.
+Investors of record on Thursday, January 9th were paid a dividend of GBX 3.70 ($0.05) per share.
+The ex-dividend date was Thursday, January 9th.
 This represents a dividend yield of 1.03%.
-The ex-dividend date was Thursday, January 9th.
-XPS Pensions Group’s dividend payout ratio is presently 8.03%.
+XPS Pensions Group’s dividend payout ratio (DPR) is presently 8.03%.

 Insider Buying and Selling